gill@hindmarsh-family-tree.co.uk

 Frances M Avery 8

-Her nephew William H Jones, (her sister Frances' child) is now apprentice to the Timber Trade, no doubt working with Thomas Hughes, her sister Annie's husband.
+Her nephew William H Jones (her sister Frances' child) is now an apprentice in the Timber Trade, no doubt working with Thomas Hughes, her sister Annie's husband.

-At some point Isabella sells the Hosiery business at 379 Scotland Road and moves to 32 Balliol Road, Bootle before the next census in 1911.
-She is still working however as a Hosiery and Smallwear Dealer and her unmarried sisters Jane and Margaret still live with her.
-Now, however her sister Frances is now living with her too.
-Frances' 3 children William H, John S and Frances Adelaide are still living with Isabella.
+At some point, Isabella sells the Hosiery business at 379 Scotland Road and moves to 32 Balliol Road, Bootle, before the next census in 1911.
+She is still working, however, as a Hosiery and Smallwear Dealer, and her unmarried sisters Jane and Margaret still live with her.
+Now, however, her sister Frances is living with her too.
+Frances' 3 children, William H, John S and Frances Adelaide are still living with Isabella.

 Isabella Hindmarsh 55